Setting up and analysing Progress 8 Assessments

 How do I add a new Progress 8 option?

-If you don't see the Progress 8 assessment available in the list to select, please contact the Arbor Support Team if supported by Arbor, or your Support Partner if not supported by Arbor.
+If you don't see the Progress 8 assessment available in the list to select, please contact the Arbor Support Team if supported by Arbor and reference code 1004, or contact your Support Partner if not supported by Arbor.

 Marking the assessments